-State media report crash of Chinese airliner with 133 aboard
+Officials say China Eastern plane crashed with 132 aboard

 The plane stopped transmitting data just southwest of the Chinese city of Wuzhou.

-Chicago-based Boeing Co. did not immediately respond to a request for comment.

-The aircraft was delivered to China Eastern from Boeing in June 2015 and had been flying for over six years.
+The aircraft was delivered to China Eastern from Boeing in June 2015 and had been flying for more than six years.

 The twin-engine, single aisle Boeing 737 is one of the world’s most popular planes for short and medium-haul flights.